danny-avila/LibreChat/docs/deployment/cloudflare.md

    ![image](../assets/docs/deployment/cloudflare-2.png)

+### If the tunnel dont works and show "bad gateway" put your ip instead of localhost

 ## You did it!
 You have successfully set up a working tunnel.

 ---

 ### Note: If you're still having trouble, before creating a new issue, please search for similar ones on our [#issues thread on our discord](https://discord.gg/weqZFtD9C4) or our [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/categories/troubleshooting) on our Discussions page.
 If you don't find a relevant issue, feel free to create a new one and provide as much detail as possible.